Best Oil To Use By Car Brand

 What Is the Best Oil to Use by Car Brand?

 Engine oils are like religions.
-There’s about a thousand different kinds, blends, viscosities and everyone has their own way of interpreting which one works, and which one doesn’t.
+There’s about a thousand different kinds, blends, viscosities out there.
+Everyone has their own way of interpreting which one works or doesn’t.

 Commonly, the “W” is known as “weight,” which isn’t quite true.
 In fact those two numbers indicate viscosity, or, “thickness” ratings, with the “W” (for “Winter”) succeeding the oil’s optimal viscosity rating in lower temperatures.
 For example, if you live in a cold climate you’re going to want an oil that doesn’t take a long time to warm up and can operate best at low temperatures, so perhaps a 0W-20 is ideal, however, your owner’s manual is your best friend when it comes to recommendations.